 A significant landmark in the history of this temple was established on 15th.
 December 1981 when His Holiness, the late Swami Kirubanantha Varriyar visited the temple for the first time.
 It was indeed an honor and blessing for us the Hindus of Perlis to be able to sit down and listen to his speech and get his blessings.
 In 1983, the first temple president passed away while in the office.
 He was replaced by Sri M Alagumalai as the second president.
 However during this period from 1983 to 1986, the temple committee was deregistered by the Registrar of Societies.

 On 20th.
 March 1987, a general meeting which was open to all Hindus in Perlis was arranged and conducted by the Registrar of Societies in the Dewan Tapian Gelangang, Kangar, Perlis.
 More than 900 people attended this meeting to elect a new president and management committee.
 Sri Ramayya Narasamullo Naidu was elected as the new president with a majority vote.
-He is still currently the temple president till 2009.
+He was the temple president till 2009.

 The new temple committee was reregistered and the preparations and renovation works were commenced for the consecration ceremony.
 After some major renovation works were completed with the financial assistance of RM 60,000.00 from the state government, the consecration ceremony was planned.
 The Second Kumbabishegam was held on 1st.
 JULY 1988 @ 9.30am which was conducted by Sri Krishnamoorthi Iyer and Sri Gopalakrishna Gurukal.